Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Discussion

 In our model, $\mathfrak{C}$ is a simple operation achieved by simultaneously setting two or more values of the latent code $c$ (that represents the meaning of the words) to extreme values as outlined in \citet{begus19,begusCiw}.
 Because the relationship between $\mathfrak{D}(\gamma)$ and $\beta$ exists, \ref{comp} is compositional.

-While structurally human syntax is fully compositional, we have little evidence that neural processing of language is compositionaly represented at the single neuron level in the human brain.
+While human languages have compositional properties, we have little evidence that neural processing of language is compositionally represented at the single neuron level in the human brain.
 The proposed model thus also allows simulating single-neuron effects on compositional syntax and generating predictions that can be tested in the human brain.
-The advantage of this model is that it operates with a fully continuous data, which is a more realistic approximation of human syntactic processing---human syntax is processed from raw unsupervised spoken language.
-All other models operate exclusively at the symbolic level.
+The advantage of this model is that it operates with fully continuous data, which is a more realistic approximation of human syntactic processing---human syntax is processed from raw unsupervised spoken language.
+Other models operate exclusively at the symbolic level.

+That inhibitory neurons play an important role in human language processing in the brain has been well established.
+The role of inhibitory neurons has primarily been established for segmentation \citep{giraud12}.
+Segmentation is closely related to concatenation, which lends some biological plausibility to our proposal.

+This internal interpretability allows us to generate testable predictions for the evolution of one of the most consequential properties of human language: compositional syntax.
+That disinhibition might be a plausible candidate in the evolution and development of compositional concatenation might be suggested by the fact that disinhibition-associated subclasses of neurons (such as VIP and LAMP5) have been confirmed in the human middle temporal gyrus \citep{hodge19}, an area of the brain associated with the language network.
+Comparative studies also suggest that some of these classes of neurons are more common in primates compared to mice \citep{krienen20}.
+That syntactic processing develops at a relatively late stage and requires developments in the brain has been shown before \citep{hahne04,skeide14}.
+These assumptions are, however, highly speculative at this point and require further evaluation.